-A: Our finish is a 5 to 1 mixture of mineral and pure raw linseed oil.
+A: Our finish is a 5 to 1 mixture of food grade mineral oil and pure raw linseed oil.

 Q: Will food stain the treenware?

 A: The biggest thing to watch out for is food coloring, as it WILL dye the utensils.
-Aside from food coloring, normal food will not dye the utensils.
+Aside from food coloring, normal foods will not dye the utensils.

 Q: Where do we get our wood from?

-A: As stated previously, we use only local WV hardwoods.
+A: We use only local WV hardwoods.
 The logs are cut down locally and delivered to us.
-We have our own saw mill, where we cut out our boards which are then stacked to dry.
+We have our own saw mill where we cut our boards, which are then stacked to dry.
 The drying process can take anywhere from 1-3 years depending on the thickness of the boards.

 Q: Why Buy Treenware?

 A: In today’s market of mass produced plastic and metal cooking utensils, we believe our treenware stands apart.
 Our utensils are all natural, non-toxic, and work great on today’s non-stick surfaces.
 Wooden utensils are much less likely to scratch your pots and pans.
 They will add a sense of warmth and class to your kitchen that cold metal and bland plastic utensils simply cannot imitate.
 Our treenware can be more than just a cooking utensil, later becoming an heirloom you can pass down in your family.